ORCA-Uboat/USVInland-Dataset/README.md

 # USVInland-Dataset
-Multi-sensor dataset for unmanned surface vehicle in inland waterways.
+A multi-sensor dataset for unmanned surface vehicle in inland waterways.

+## Dataset Obtaining
+To download the dataset, please visit the [website](https://www.orca-tech.cn/datasets.html).